Heart Full of Soul: Chart performance and influence

 A variety of musicians have recorded renditions of "Heart Full of Soul".
 In 1986, American roots rock artist Chris Isaak recorded the song.
 It was released as a single in 1987 and included on his self-titled second album.
 Critic Ned Raggett calls it "an attractive remake of the Yardbirds' 'Heart Full of Soul,' making it sound very much like an Isaak original instead of a worshipful carbon copy."
 Unterberger adds that Isaak's is "the most famous cover version".
 Canadian rock band Rush recorded it for their 2004 album of cover songs, Feedback.
 AllMusic's Thom Jurek describes it as "pure psychedelic Yardbirds elegance with a bunch of space and dimension added to redeem the track for the 21st century."

-The Yardbirds' original song was used in the soundtrack of the 2010 film noir-ish crime thriller London Boulevard.
-The song plays as the protagonist (played by Colin Farrell) is driving through London in a black convertible.
+The Yardbirds' original song was used in the soundtrack of the 2010 film London Boulevard.
+The song plays as the protagonist (played by Colin Farrell) drives through London in a black convertible.
 Stephen Holden, writing for The New York Times, notes, "Enhancing the tarnished '60s ambience is a soundtrack that juxtaposes rock classics like 'Heart Full of Soul' from the Yardbirds [with current music]".